 Brilliant run between defenders

 Angling his runs smartly so he remained onside and got goalside of his man, plus knowing when to hold back his runs as the defence retreated to cover the six-yard box, Lewandowski proved a tough man to contain.
 Indeed, his third goal served as a glowing reference to his value here, where he held his run to receive Kingsley Coman's cutback near the edge of the box before breezing by his marker with a sublime first touch.
 To round out the passage, he then calmly slotted home with a searing finish.

 Holding his run prior to scoring a third goal

 Excellent first touch and finish

 Further upside could be gained from how he rotated smoothly with his fellow attackers to pop up across the frontline, with this enhancing what an elusive proposition he was for Schalke.

 Doing a top job of pinning and drawing opponents away from areas so his teammates could exploit them also deserves mention.
 He did this by attracting one or more markers with his crafty positioning, so pockets of space opened up between defenders or during counter-attacks for teammates.

 Great interchange with Gnabry and drawing out opponent

 Neat and tidy with the ball at his feet, Lewandowski's crisp touch and control ensured he maintained possession adeptly while evading pressure.
-Demonstrating his tidy array of maneuvers to weave out of trouble, the way he used feints, shimmies, shoulder drops and slick changes of pace and direction was key.
+Demonstrating his tidy array of manoeuvres to weave out of trouble, the way he used feints, shimmies, shoulder drops and slick changes of pace and direction was key.